 I find that these are best when they are first made, but it’s safe to store leftovers in the refrigerator for up to 3 days.

-To reheat, pop them right back in the air fryer for a few minutes until warmed through.
+To reheat, return pigs in a blanket to the air fryer for a few minutes until warmed through.

 First, separate the crescent dough into triangles along the perforation.
 Slice each section into three even strips starting from the narrowest point, then wrap each mini sausage with one strip.

-The cooking time will remain the same, but you may want to reduce the temperature to keep them from getting too dark or crispy.
+The cooking time for this pigs in blanket air fryer recipe will remain the same, but you may want to reduce the temperature to keep them from getting too dark or crispy.
 Try somewhere between 325° – 340°F.

 Air Fryer Pigs in a Blanket